One-to-one quantum simulation of a frustrated magnet with 256 qubits

 Our approach, sketched in Fig.~\ref{fig:fig1}, realises the original vision of quantum simulators~\cite{feynman_simulating_1982}: the intersimulation of two distinct quantum systems whose characteristic length scales differ by several orders of magnitude.
 In particular, a lattice constant of $3\,\text{\AA}$ in the solid-state material~\cite{cevallos_anisotropic_2018} is rescaled to $10\,\mu$m in the quantum simulator~\cite{browaeys_many-body_2020}.

 We first compare equilibrium magnetisation curves of the material measured at ultralow temperatures with those extracted from many-body ground states prepared in the quantum simulator, observing excellent agreement.
 We further independently estimate the quantum critical point, exploiting experimentally accessible macroscopic signatures in the material and microscopic many-body observables in the simulator.
 We then connect ground-state quantum fluctuations to integrated inelastic neutron scattering data reported in Ref.~\cite{qin_field-tuned_2022}.
-A thorough snapshot-based analysis of quantum correlations allow us to explain further rich features observed in the magnetic curves of the material, confirming the hypothesis of quenched disorder being substantially small in TmMgGaO$_4$~\cite{li_partial_2020,shen_intertwined_2019,li_kosterlitz-thouless_2020,liu_intrinsic_2020,qin_field-tuned_2022}.
+A thorough snapshot-based analysis of quantum correlations allows us to explain further rich features observed in the magnetic curves of the material, confirming the hypothesis of quenched disorder being substantially small in TmMgGaO$_4$~\cite{li_partial_2020,shen_intertwined_2019,li_kosterlitz-thouless_2020,liu_intrinsic_2020,qin_field-tuned_2022}.

-Finally, we exploit the ultrafast coherent dynamics accessible in the Rydberg quantum simulator to predict the non-equilibrium response of TmMgGaO$_4$ following a sudden quench of its longitudinal magnetic field.
+Having established this quantitative correspondence, we exploit the ultrafast coherent dynamics accessible in the Rydberg quantum simulator to predict the non-equilibrium response of TmMgGaO$_4$ following a sudden quench of its longitudinal magnetic field.
 This regime, characterised by rapid entanglement growth, is particularly challenging for classical numerical methods~\cite{vovrosh_simulating_2025,vovrosh_resource_2025}.
 Access to this dynamical window enables the exploration of more fundamental aspects of the system, including the effective thermalisation of a closed quantum many-body system~\cite{dalessio_quantum_2016}.
 Our results motivate future experimental investigations of TmMgGaO$_4$, which would require access to picosecond time scales. \\

-\newsection{Magnetic properties through the lens of different probes} We now describe our cross-platform experimental study.
-TmMgGaO$_4$ is a layered frustrated rare earth magnet in which Tm$^{3+}$ ions form a two-dimensional triangular lattice~\cite{li_kosterlitz-thouless_2020} with a large interlayer distance and a strong easy-axis anisotropy, as shown in Fig.~\ref{fig:fig1}\textbf{a-b}.

-We probe the macroscopic magnetic properties of a TmMgGaO$_4$ sample (\EDFig{fig:crystal-picture}) through quasi static AC susceptibility ($\chi^z_\text{AC}$) measurements for different applied magnetic fields and temperatures (Fig.~\ref{fig:fig1}\textbf{a}, Methods).
-In particular, we focus on a wide range of parameters, with a scan up to $\mu_0H=18$ T and temperatures down to $T=20$ mK, allowing for the precise characterisation of the interplay between thermal and quantum fluctuations.